-Where there is reason to suspect the presence of protected species, applications should be supported by an ecological survey undertaken by a suitably qualified person.
+Where there is reason to suspect the presence of protected species or habitat, applications should be supported by an ecological survey undertaken by a suitably qualified person.
 If present the proposal must be sensitive to, and make provision for their needs.

-Any development with the potential to impact on a Special Protection Area or Special Area for Conservation within or outside of the District will need to be supported by sufficient information to allow a Habitat Regulations Assessment to be undertaken.
+Any development with the potential to impact on a Special Protection Area or Special Area for Conservation within or outside of the District will need to be supported by information to inform a Habitat Regulations Assessment.